 A half-dozen Wisconsin practitioners listed in the database passed up opportunities to comment.
 These include Todd Mahr, a pediatric allergist and immunologist in La Crosse (roughly $370,000 since 2009), lipidologist Tara Dall of Delafield ($260,000) and family practitioner Daniel Duffy of Cedarburg ($250,000).
 Most of these payments were for speaking and educational forums.

-Mutsumi Ishii, a Sun Prairie psychiatrist who has received more than $350,000 from nine different drug companies, also did not respond.
+Mutsumi Ishii, a Sun Prairie psychiatrist who's received more than $350,000 from nine different drug companies, also did not respond.
 But a spokeswoman for Dean Clinic, where Ishii works, said clear rules prohibit the acceptance of anything "in exchange for prescribing drugs or other products" or that could be seen as interfering with patient care.

 Khatri and Barry Gidal, a professor at the University of Wisconsin-Madison School of Pharmacy, stress that drug talks are highly regulated by the U.S. Food and Drug Administration.